-Might also explain the stupidity of the Bak'u, they're stuck in the teenage mindset where their beliefs are more important than anything and you can't change their minds or make them do anything they don't want to do and if you believe differently then you're wrong!
+Might also explain the stupidity of the Bak'u, they're stuck in an immature mindset where their beliefs are more important than anything and you can't change their minds or make them do anything they don't want to do and if you believe differently then you're wrong!

 I'm struggling to see how it's out-of-character for these people to not be in support of their superiors kidnapping six hundred innocent people to steal territory and resources from them.